 The thing that I know about Fujifilm ProNeg Hi is that it has a lovely feel where there is subtle lighting.
 As the High in the name is about contrast, a little bit of lighting on the subject is all that is needed to make them pop out of the background.

-With the John Fitzgerald’s photograph, I was attempting to capture the essence of him relaxed, having a quiet drink.
+With the John Fitzgerald photograph, I was attempting to capture the essence of him being relaxed and having a quiet drink.
 It was to show that he is far away from the stress of everyday life, with a beer he just started, but the ashtray is ready nearby, just in case.
-It was that look of calm that grabbed my attention as I walked past, and it was photographer’s instinct that capture that scene and prompt me to ask him if wouldn’t mind posing for a photo.
+It was that look of calm that grabbed my attention as I walked past, and it was the photographer’s instinct that capture that scene and prompt me to ask him if wouldn’t mind posing for a photo.

-In conclusion, film has no special needs to be used, but you do have to think about the image in advance.
+In conclusion, film has no special needs to be used successfully, but you do have to think about the image in advance.
 Given the nature of film, corrections in post-production have to be done carefully and subtly.
-For my digital photographer friends, smoothing a face in digital can been a relatively easy task, whereas on film, a smoothed face looks very strange and loses that film feel.
+For my digital photographer friends, smoothing a face in digital can be a relatively easy task, whereas, on film, a smoothed face looks very strange and loses that film feel.
 So, work small areas and reapply grain via a clone when possible.
 Better still, learn to print the image in the darkroom, where you have as much control as a digital image editor.